mvw123/Ticket-To-My-Heart/README.md

 ==================

 A bit of fun for your loved one.

 This is a small PCB in the shape of a cinema ticket inscribed with the words “Ticket to my heart” and “Admit One”.

-It is intended to be produced with black solder mask on a ENIG (Gold) PCB with milling all around the edges
+It is intended to be produced with black solder mask on a ENIG (Gold) PCB with milling all around the edges.

 Produced with eagle 7.5

 CAD A - [WORK IN PROGRESS]
 ===========================

+CAD A3
-CAD A3 corrected text positions and changed rear panel text to Golden Ticket, removing the web address -
+* Corrected text positions and changed rear panel text to Golden Ticket
+* Removing the web address on the rear to give it a cleaner look, though possibly losing some love and appreciation:)
 * PCBs.io board visualiser gives a very good rendition of the PCB and this PCB was around USD$5 to produce.
-* sent to PCBs.io for manufacture 9 Nov 2017
+* Sent to PCBs.io for manufacture 9 Nov 2017
-* would benefit from text outline change
+* Would benefit from text outline change

+CAD A2
-CAD A2 removed the small board outline which allows the PCBs.io software to visualise the board correctly.
+* Removed the small board outline which allows the PCBs.io software to visualise the board correctly.
 * CAD A2 sent to PCBs.io 9 Nov 2017
 * board thickness 1.6mm
 * Named: Ticket to my heart admit one

-CAD A had a small board outline randomly placed near the origin.CAD A Sent to Elecrow for manufacture 9 Nov 2017.
-Visually confirmed at OSH park using the board visualisation system.
+CAD A had a small board outline randomly placed near the origin.
+* CAD A sent to Elecrow for manufacture 9 Nov 2017. - Boards returned 23 Nov 2017 and they look great!
+Of the 10 boards a few have slight imperfections in the solder mask, the corners are not rounded as they should have been.
+Though checking the gerber shows that they are rounded in the gerber.
+* CAD A also sent it to PCBs.io
+* Visually confirmed at OSH park using the board visualisation system.
 Unfortunately they only have purple solder mask and this project requires black solder mask.
 * Used Elecrow DRC and 2 layer CAM files to produce gerbers.
 * Black solder mask (not matt black)
 * 1.00mm board